robenkleene/development-references/languages/css/css-tailwind.md

         <h1>Hello World!</h1>

-9. Run a simple server from the public directory, e.g., `ruby -run -e httpd public -p 8000` and view the unstyled site at `localhost:8000`
+9. Run a simple server from the public directory, e.g., `ruby -run -e httpd public -p 8000` and view the un-styled site at `localhost:8000`.
+10. Try adding some utility classes by changing the `<H1>` line to:

+        <h1 class="text-4xl font-bold text-center text-blue-500">Hello World!</h1>